ragardner/tksheet/DOCUMENTATION.md

 It works by using tkinter canvases and moving lines, text and rectangles around for only the visible portion of the table.

+At the present time the type hinting in tksheet is only meant to serve as a guide and not to be used with type checkers.

 ### **Limitations**

 Some examples of things that are not possible with tksheet: